SixArm/rust-101/topics/concepts/memory-on-the-stack-or-the-heap.md

 }
 ```

 Here, `x` is a pointer to a value of 5 that is stored on the heap.
 The `Box::new()` function allocates memory on the heap and returns a pointer to the allocated memory.
-The `println!()` macro is used to print the value of `x`.
+The `println!()` macro prints the value of `x`.

 Rust's ownership and borrowing system helps ensure that heap-allocated memory is used safely and efficiently.
 By enforcing strict rules around memory management, Rust makes it possible to write high-performance, memory-safe code without the need for garbage collection or other runtime memory management.